 Remove Other Parts

-So it looks like I cannot get behind this clear cup to clean on the ice dispenser side.
+At first, I thought I cannot get behind this clear cup to clean on the ice dispenser side.
 This piece can be removed to clean behind it.
 It clicks in and out but you have to use some strength.

-So look at your owners manual to see if there are any removable parts that you can clean in the sink also.
-Did you know many owners manuals are available on line?
+So look at your owner's manual to see if there are any removable parts that you can clean in the sink also.
+Did you know many owners' manuals are available online?
 Check to see if yours is available here.